moliver28/research-handbook/content/handbook/support/workflows/how-to-respond-to-feedback.md

 ## Who is responsible for reviewing Support Satisfaction feedback

-The [SSAT Reviewing Manager PagerDuty schedule](https://gitlab.pagerduty.com/schedules#P9UIIDY) is the [SSOT](/handbook/values/#single-source-of-truth) for who is on-call.
-The [Support Week in Review document](https://docs.google.com/document/d/1eyMzbzImSKNFMpmu33C6imvC1iWEWHREJqaD6mkVDNg/edit) identifies the current **SSAT Reviewing Manager**, with a link to the PagerDuty schedule.

-The **SSAT Reviewing Manager** on duty when a feedback issue is created is responsible for reviewing the issue and responding as needed.
-Feedback issues
-[are assigned](/handbook/support/readiness/operations/docs/zendesk/ssat/) to the SSAT Reviewing Manager automatically.
-The manager receives email notification from GitLab and a To-Do item.
+AS of XXX, Each Support Engineering Manager is responsible for reviewing and actioning feedback for their reports.
+Issues will be directly assigned to managers, and should be addressed promptly.

+This SSAT data will be reviewed by Senior Leaders and presented in Monthly region reviews.

 ### Sources of feedback